g33zy/311_wk6_day1_er/README.md

 1. What is the relationship between the "actor" and "film_actor" tables?

+There is only one actor to film_actor but many or one film_actors to actor

 2. What does the blue diamond next to the "last_update" column on the "inventory" table represent?

+Not Null last update time stamp

 3. How many foreign keys does the "payments" table have?
 How can you tell?

+3 and they are customer, rental, and staff
+Found by clicking payments in the catalog tree and at the bottom selecting foreign keys or twirling open indexes

 ##### ER Diagram upload